Optimize the Largest Contentful Paint Image

 alt="Image" width="123" height="123">

-4. Scale your images to the screen size!
+4. Scale Your Images to the Screen Size!

-5. Use eager loaded LCP images
+5. Use Eager Loaded LCP Images

 Eager Loading: The LCP element (usually above-the-fold content) should always be loaded eagerly.
 This ensures it appears as quickly as possible, reducing the time it takes for your Largest Contentful Paint to render.
 By default, images load eagerly unless specified otherwise, but double-check that you haven't set loading="lazy" on the LCP image.
 Doing so can significantly delay the LCP and hurt your Core Web Vitals score.
-It's important to understand that loading="eager"
+It's important to understand that loading="eager" is the browser's default behavior, so omitting the attribute entirely has the same effect.
+The critical action is to ensure loading="lazy" is not present.

-Geek alert: lazy images are not enqueued by the preload scanner.
-The preload scanner is a super fast secondary html scanner that enqueues important resources immediately.
-When the preload scanner is bypassed the browser will have to wait for the rendering engine to complete before it enqueues 'visible images'.
-For the browser to evaluate native loading="lazy"
+Geek alert: Lazy images are not enqueued by the preload scanner.
+The preload scanner is a super fast secondary HTML scanner that enqueues important resources immediately.
+When the preload scanner is bypassed, the browser will have to wait for the rendering engine to complete before it enqueues 'visible images'.
+For the browser to evaluate native loading="lazy", it must first download and parse all render-blocking CSS to construct the render tree.
+Only after the layout is calculated can the browser determine if the image is in the viewport.
+This means your entire CSS becomes a blocking dependency for the LCP image download, which is a performance disaster.

 <img src="lcp-image.jpg" alt="Main image" width="800" height="400">